Roll Out A Policy With Audit Mode

 5. tighten the policy if needed

-Do Not Confuse Policy Mode And Rule Mode
+Do Not Confuse Source-Group Mode And Rule Mode

-• top-level mode: audit evaluates the policy but converts final deny outcomes into allow
+• source-group mode: audit evaluates matching denies for that group but converts them into allow

-For rollout safety, start by changing the top-level policy mode.
+For rollout safety, start by changing the source-group mode.

 Check Performance Mode First